Accreditation and Objectives

 - The ME Program prepares qualified graduates to pursue advanced study, if desired.

 The ME-EM faculty have adopted the eleven Student Outcomes (designated a through k in the ABET terminology) that support its program’s two Program Educational Objectives.
-In addition, the Department has agreed upon the two Student Outcomes (designated l and m) that support the Program Criteria for Mechanical Engineering programs.

 Engineering programs must demonstrate that their graduates have (a-k):